noobymatze/notes.noobymatze.io/src/content/posts/2025/twil-4.md

-This might all work, but it will blow up at some point, because at that point `z > 0` might not imply `x == 5` anymore. `y` should be used closely to where it is used.
+This might all work, but it will blow up at some point, because at that point `z > 0` might not imply `x == 5` anymore. `y` should be declared closely to where it is used.

-Notice, how I didn't call this "not beautiful" or "not clean" but instead focused on the technical downsides.
+Notice, how I didn't call this "not beautiful" or "not clean" but instead focused on potential downsides.

+#### Architecture

+I think architecture

 ## Question feature requests